RDM4CAU/edutrain/NFDI-Personas/2023_NFDI-EduTrain_Personas.md

 Some NFDI consortia have already worked on personas or archaetypes to decribe their users.

 The cosortia focus on subject-specific needs and interests, while the EduTrain section with its activities is active across different disciplines and focuses education and training needs in the field of data management.
-However, personas or archaetypes decribed by consortia are also possible users of the section training and education.
+Personas or archaetypes decribed by consortia are also possible users of the section training and education.

 ><big>**Have a look at them here:**</big>
 >